-Latvia has achieved rapid income growth over the last 20 years, although the process was marked by significant volatility.
+Latvia recorded fast income convergence over the last 20 years, although the process was marked by significant volatility.
 Latvia is a small open economy that has made significant progress in catching-up to the income and productivity levels of the richer EU economies since regaining independence.
 Rapid income convergence has been supported by market-oriented reforms, an openness to foreign capital inflows and technology transfer from abroad, with a significant boost coming from market integration with the EU.
-Similar to other countries in the region such as Estonia, Lithuania or Poland, strong economic growth was based primarily on capital deepening (Figure 2).
-At the same time, growth was relatively volatile, with a particularly marked boom starting around the EU accession in 2004 (GDP growth averaged 10 percent over 2003-07), mostly based on credit-fueled domestic demand.
-The overheating economy experienced an inflationary spiral and a loss of competitiveness, with a doubling of unit labor costs and a real estate bubble.
+Strong economic growth was based both on capital deepening and total factor productivity (TFP) growth (Figure 2).
+Growth in Latvia relied much more on capital than in other countries in the region such as Estonia or the Czech Republic.
+Growth was relatively volatile, with a particularly marked boom starting around the EU accession in 2004 (with GDP growth averaging 10 percent over 2003-07), mostly based on credit-fueled domestic demand, and as a result the overheating economy experienced an inflationary spiral and a loss of competitiveness, with a doubling of unit labor costs and a real estate bubble.
 The bursting of the domestic demand bubble coincided with the international financial crisis, leading to a major economic downturn with GDP shrinking by about a quarter.

 Figure 2.
-Contribution to GDP growth, percentage points, average over 2005-2015
+Contribution to GDP growth, percentage points, average over 2004-2013